 - 2.14.7 Tentative time of delivery of meals at schools from centralized kitchen.
-Does not arise. - 2.14.8 Availability of weighing machines for weighing the cooked MDM at school level prepared at centralized kitchen; Does not arise. - 2.14.9 Testing of food samples at centralized kitchens.
-Does not arise. - 2.14.10 Whether NGO is receiving grant from other organizations for the mid day meal.
+Does not arise. - 2.14.8 Availability of weighing machines for weighing the cooked MDM at school level prepared at centralized kitchen;

+Does not grise. - 2.14.9 Testing of food samples at centralized kitchens.Does not arise. - 2.14.10 Whether NGO / Trusts / Temples / Gurudwara / Jails are receiving grant from other organizations for the mid day meal.
 If so, the details thereof.

-Does not arise.

-2.15 Systems to ensure transparency and accountability in all aspects of programme implementation,

-2.15.1 Display of logo, entitlement of children and other information at a prominent visible place in school;
+Does not arise. - 2.15 Systems to ensure transparency and accountability in all aspects of programme implementation, - 2.15.1 Display of logo, entitlement of children and other information at a prominent visible place in school;